qcode-software/qcode-tcl/doc/data-model-dependencies.md

 * * *

 Certain parts of the qcode-tcl library are dependent upon a data model being in place and other parts depend upon specific tables existing.
-Below are the procs and their dependents along with the SQL statements to add the data model dependency.
+Below are the procs and their dependencies along with the SQL statements to add the data model dependency.

+To initialise a database with all dependencies please see [db_init].

 **Note:** `?` wrapped around table names means that there's only a partial dependency and may not be necessary depending on input or other circumstances.